ImitationDQN/Imitation-based-DQN-ORBSLAM3/README.md

 # Imitation-based-DQN-to-avoid-tracking-failures-in-ORBSLAM3

 Imitation DQN aims to bring a supervised learned agent that can navigate in any indoor environment using SLAM without facing tracking failures.
 Our technique is also tested in the real world.
-Watch our testing video link below:
+Watch our testing video below:

 [![Watch the video](https://img.youtube.com/vi/1hBU5HcC8_M/hqdefault.jpg)](https://youtu.be/1hBU5HcC8_M)